Rasbash Lecture

 1924 – The IFE hold their first Annual General Meeting and become Incorporated

-The IFE was incorporated on 12 February 1924, with its registered office in Edinburgh.
+The IFE was incorporated by the Board of Trade on 25 July 1924, with its registered office in Edinburgh.
 Its first AGM was held in London on 23 October 1924, electing 13 Members, 24 Associate Members, and two Associates.

 The first Graduateship examination was held with 30 candidates.
 23 were successful, nine passing with distinction.